khosronz/SLWMP-Centos/README.md

 - Connect over SCP with your server (Windows: WinSCP, macOS: Transmit)

 ## What's next
-- fail2ban
-- UFW for debian
 - Cleanup the script
+- Option to anonymize IPs